lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Pre-Deployment-Activities/index.rst

     #.
 The announcement must go out the calendar day before the deployment.
     #.
 Another announcement must go out one hour before the deployment.
     #.
 A final announcement must go out as the deployment begins.
     #.
-Coordinate with SQuaRE to make sure that a new nublado with the current XML/SAL will be available for the deployment day.
+If you want to work with the System Principles for Camera and other machines, make sure to inform them you will require their help standing down services.

 .. _Control-System-Upgrade-Pre-Deployment-Activities-Repositories: